CenterForOpenScience/experimenter/docs/source/experiments.md

 			}]
 		}
 	}
 }
 ```

 Things to note:
-- 'sequence' has resolved to three items following the pattern `<order>-<block.id>`, where `<order>` is the order in the overall sequence where this **block** appeared, and `<block.id>` is the identifier of the block as definited in the 'frames' property of the experiment structure.
+- 'sequence' has resolved to three items following the pattern `<order>-<frame.id>`, where `<order>` is the order in the overall sequence where this **frame** appeared, and `<frame.id>` is the identifier of the frame as definited in the 'frames' property of the experiment structure.
 Notice in particular that since 'survey-2' was randomly selected, it appears here.
-- 'conditions' has the key/value pair `"1-survey-randomizer": 1`, where the format `<order>-<block.id>` corrsponds with the `<order>` from the 'sequence' of the *original* experiment structre, and the `<block.id>` again corresponds with the - 'expData' is an object with three properties (corresponding with the values from 'sequence').
-You may notice that each of these objects have the common 'eventTimings' property -- this is a place to collect user-interaction events during an experiment, and by default contains the 'nextFrame' event which records when the user progressed to the next **block** in the 'sequence'.
-Other properties besides 'eventTimings' are dependant on the **block** type.
-Notice that 'exp-video' captures no data, and that both 'exp-survey' **blocks** capture a 'formData' object.
+- 'conditions' has the key/value pair `"1-survey-randomizer": 1`, where the format `<order>-<frame.id>` corrsponds with the `<order>` from the 'sequence' of the *original* experiment structre, and the `<frame.id>` again corresponds with the - 'expData' is an object with three properties (corresponding with the values from 'sequence').
+You may notice that each of these objects have the common 'eventTimings' property -- this is a place to collect user-interaction events during an experiment, and by default contains the 'nextFrame' event which records when the user progressed to the next **frame** in the 'sequence'.
+Other properties besides 'eventTimings' are dependant on the **frame** type.
+Notice that 'exp-video' captures no data, and that both 'exp-survey' **frames** capture a 'formData' object.